Smashing Drive: Reception

-Gerald Villoria of GameSpot rated the GameCube and Xbox versions a 3.5 rating out of 10.
-Villoria criticized the GameCube version's graphics and generic sound effects, and wrote that "the worst culprit is the game's music, which is just as disappointing as the game's short life span.
+Gerald Villoria of GameSpot criticized the GameCube version's graphics and generic sound effects, and wrote that "the worst culprit is the game's music, which is just as disappointing as the game's short life span.
 There are three grungy garage rock songs in total, and all three are of absolutely abysmal production value.
 A single song loops every 30 seconds or so for each level--listening to the same horrible song over and over again for 20 minutes will practically be enough to drive you mad."
 Villoria also said "few players will get more than a couple of hours' worth of enjoyment out of the home version."
 Villoria said the Xbox version "essentially shares all the failings displayed in the GameCube port".
-It was a runner-up for GameSpots 2002 "Worst Game on GameCube" award, which went to Jeremy McGrath Supercross World.

-Frank Provo of GameSpot rated the Game Boy Advance version a 6.1 and said that "for a variety of reasons, it doesn't seem like such a bad game" in comparison to the GameCube and Xbox versions, despite duplicating the same "look and feel".
+Frank Provo said in his review of the Game Boy Advance version, "for a variety of reasons, it doesn't seem like such a bad game" in comparison to the GameCube and Xbox versions, despite duplicating the same "look and feel".
 Provo said, "Nothing about the music or sound effects is particularly noteworthy [...].
 And while the vocal lyrics within the game's music clips are unique, they're not exactly spicy or memorable."
 Provo concluded that it "isn't a great racing game, and it certainly won't eat up weeks of your time, but it is fine for what it is: a simple, graphically impressive racer that can be played in short bursts."
 Provo also noted in his review, "As an arcade game, Smashing Drive was something of a laughing stock.
 Apart from the fact that it was a restrictive knockoff of Sega's Crazy Taxi, albeit with weapons, the ancient polygon graphics looked like they were rendered on whatever home video game console was popular in 1996--which wasn't so flattering for an arcade game that was produced in 2000."

+Fennec Fox of GamePro said of the GameCube version, "The trouble is that, unlike in Crazy Taxi, there's very little to actually do.
+Sure, there are a fair amount of graphical gimmicks (you can bash through basketball arenas and up a skyscraper), but nowhere near enough.
+You can see everything the game has to offer in an hour or two, and similarly, the two-player split-screen mode gets boring very quickly."

+The GameCube and Xbox versions were nominated for the "Worst Game on GameCube" and "Worst Game on Xbox" awards at GameSpot's Best and Worst of 2002 Awards, both of which went to Jeremy McGrath Supercross World and Gravity Games Bike: Street Vert Dirt, respectively.